Exton Square Mall: Stores and facilities

 The Exton Square Mall contains three anchor stores.
-The largest is Macy's, which is 181200 sqft in area and opened with the mall in 1973 as Strawbridge & Clothier (later Strawbridge's) before becoming Macy's in 2006.
+The largest was most recently occupied by Macy's, which is 181200 sqft in area and opened with the mall in 1973 as Strawbridge & Clothier (later Strawbridge's) before becoming Macy's in 2006.
+Macy's closed in March 2025.
 The second largest is Boscov's, which is 178000 sqft in area and opened in 1999 as part of a mall expansion.
 The third largest a vacant anchor spot last occupied by Sears, which is 144301 sqft in area and also opened in 1999 as part of the mall expansion.
 Sears closed in September 2019.
 There is also a 118000 sqft anchor spot used by Round One Entertainment since 2016.
 It originally opened as JCPenney 2000 as part of the mall expansion, but closed in 2014.
 Round One only occupies the lower level and the upper level remains vacant.

 In addition to the anchor stores, the mall has dozens of smaller stores.
 The mall also contains a food court with 13 spaces.
 The mall is shaped as a square, with the first floor looping around the southern half of the mall and the second floor looping around the whole mall.
-Macy's is located in the center of the square, with the former Sears at the northwest corner, the food court at the northeast corner, Boscov's at the southwest corner, and Round One Entertainment at the southeast corner.
+The former Macy's is located in the center of the square, with the former Sears at the northwest corner, the food court at the northeast corner, Boscov's at the southwest corner, and Round One Entertainment at the southeast corner.

 The Exton Square Mall complex also contains several facilities including the Chester County Library at Exton, the Exton Transportation Center with connections to the King of Prussia mall, and medical facilities.
-The Main Line Health at Exton Square is located within the mall between Macy's and Boscov's.
+The Main Line Health at Exton Square is located within the mall between Boscov's and the former Macy's.
 The design of the facility is similar to buildings where physician practices are grouped together.